Getting from point A to point B can be a complicated operation for a freight train.

 Locomotives also use anti-idling technologies, known as Start Stop systems, that save fuel by automatically shutting down a locomotive if it idles too long.
 The Progress Rail Start Stop system, for instance, reduces unnecessary idle time by 50%.

-Thanks in part to these technologies, freight rail is the most environmentally friendly way to move freight over land, moving one ton of goods 479 miles per gallon of fuel.
+Thanks in part to these technologies, freight rail is the most environmentally friendly way to move freight over land, moving one ton of goods more than 470 miles per gallon of fuel.

 Predicting & Preventing Problems